-- preparation and issue of Certificates of Analysis, The Certificate of Analysis shall include as a minimum: - the excipient name and, if applicable, grade and compendial reference, - the distributor's name, - the date of manufacture, - the lot or batch number, - · the expiration, retest or re-evaluation date, - · a statement of compliance to the required specification, - the analytical results specific to the lot or batch, unless otherwise noted and explained, - the acceptance criteria, - · the analytical method reference, - the identity of the authorised individual who approved the Certificate of Analysis.
+- · the lot or batch number. - · the expiration, retest, or re-evaluation date, - · a statement of compliance to the required specification, - the analytical results specific to the lot or batch, unless otherwise noted and explained, - · the acceptance criteria, - · the analytical method reference, - the identity of the authorised individual who approved the Certificate of Analysis.